Pinafore/nlp-hw/run_qa/README.md

 * get a system running
 * submit it Codalab
 * get it to work on our crazy quiz bowl data
+* submit a writeup documenting your process

-It doesn't matter how _well_ it works as long as it achieves non-negligible accuracy.
+It doesn't matter how _well_ your chosen system works as long as it achieves non-negligible accuracy.

 The extra credit is available for doing well in terms of the expected